AtlantPlatform/atlant-android/README.md

 Atlant Wallet allows for a simple and quick private key export with possibility to import the keys later using any Ethereum wallet.

 ## List of supported features
-* ETH wallet creation & encryption
+* Ethereum wallet creation & encryption
 * ATL fetch balance and tx history
 * ATL send and receive tokens
 * ETH fetch balance and tx history